+CA Kishan Kumar

+Strategic Choices - May 24

 b) Increases Productivity Productivity is defined as a measureof final output from a task or a process.
 Innovation leads to simplification and in most cases automation of existing tasks.
-For example, Every finance professional uses MS Excel software to simplify and automate their manual tasks which leads to improved productivity. c) Gives Competitive Advantage Faster a business innovates, farther it goes from its competitor's reach.
+For example, Every finance professional uses MS Excel software to simplify and automate their manual tasks which leads to improved productivity.

+c) Gives Competitive Advantage Faster a business innovates, farther it goes from its competitor's reach.
 Innovative products need less marketing as they aim to provide added satisfaction to consumers, thus, creating a competitive advantage.
-Innovation not only helps retain the existing customers but helps acquire new ones with ease.
-Is innovation an unne ecessary expense?
+Innovation not only helps retain the existing customers but helps acquire new ones

+Is innovation an uni with ease.